niktob560/glWindow/README.md

 # glWindow
-Library for creating OpenGL-based windows using xml markup
+Library for creating OpenGL-based windows using xml markup(yup, as in Android)